| 2/4/2026 8:19:00 PM | Maye (right shoulder) practiced fully Wednesday. |

 | 1/10/2026 1:29:00 AM | Simmons recorded 67 tackles (39 solo) with 11.0 sacks and three forced fumbles across 15 games in 2025. |

-| Simmons has been the key member of the Titans' defense since 2020, his second season, though he showed a newfound ability to get after the quarterback in 2025.
+| Simmons has been a key member of the Titans' defense since 2020, his second season, and he showed a newfound ability to get after the quarterback in 2025.
 In addition to his career-high 11.0 sacks, he also set a new best mark of 21 quarterback hits.
 Simmons remains a steady run defender, and he'll almost certainly be back with the Titans in 2026, as his most recent extension has two years remaining. | |

 | 1/8/2026 8:09:00 PM | Okereke tallied six tackles (three solo), an interception and a fumble recovery in Sunday's 34-17 Week 18 win over Dallas.
 For the campaign, he posted 143 stops (including 1.0 sacks) along with six defenses passes (including two interceptions) across 17 contests. |